rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 you with web interface to upload your Scrapy project and monitor scraping progress on the dashboard.

 Yet another way is to sign up for [Scrapy Cloud](https://www.zyte.com/scrapy-cloud/) - the official service from creators of Scrapy.
-This service has it's own CLI tool for uploading your Scrapy project and launching it in the cloud environment, which means you can integrate it into your CI/CD pipeline.
+This service has its own CLI tool for uploading your Scrapy project and launching it in the cloud environment, which means you can integrate it into your CI/CD pipeline.

 Use Item Loader to streamline item creation